DanieleBerna/pyside2-kit/README.md

 This widget shows a list text item with checkboxes and 2 button for select All/None.
 The list of texts to be shown is provided with a Tuple.
 It uses a QTreeWidget to show the checkable item.

+### QBrowseFolder

+This widget is composed by a line edit and a 'browse' button: used for selecting a folder and get its path